Aximian/SpotifyToMP3/README.md

 # Media Converter to MP3

-A C# WPF application that searches and downloads music from both Spotify and YouTube, converting them to MP3 files using Spotify's API and yt-dlp.
+A C# WPF application that searches and downloads music from both Spotify and YouTube, converting them to MP3 or MP4 files using Spotify's API and yt-dlp.
+Includes built-in support for adding downloaded MP3 files directly to Spotify Local Files.

 ## Quick Start